EanNewton/Awesome-Keebs/README.md

 ## Switches

+[Switch Stem Leg Comparison Database](https://docs.google.com/spreadsheets/d/1uE7yEliE1t5mYYeFJa14iVhLe5udmA9-NgZuRxzZLe8/edit?usp=sharing) - Please leave comments in cell if you have more info on the stem, such as material, or any info  I have missed or any mistakes I made.
+Thank you for you time and contributions. **Note:** filter button is on the lower right corner of the 1st row cell, very small, pay attention.

 | Name | Style | RGB Friendly | Tags | Image |
 | ---- | ----- | :----------: | :--: | :---: |
 |      |       |      ✔️       |      |       |